isc-projects/kea/doc/sphinx/arm/admin.rst

 Kea may be configured to use a database as storage for leases or as a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options, etc.).
-Kea updates introduce changes to the database schemas to faciliate new features and correct discovered issues with the existing schemas.
+Kea updates introduce changes to the database schemas to facilitate new features and correct discovered issues with the existing schemas.

 A given version of Kea expects a particular structure in the backend and